 Bend It Like Beckham, Bride & Prejudice, Five Days, Moses Jones.
 Craig is a cutting edge world fusion expert composer/musician/performer, – a versatile American multi-instrumentalist musician, award winning composer, arranger, gold & platinum record producer.
+He has just completed scoring Gurinder Chadha’s 6-part tv series Beecham House for ITV which is set in India in 1795 before the British rule.

 His Indo-fusion expertise and sitar playing can be heard on Charlie and the Chocolate Factory, Harry Potter and The Goblet of Fire, The Guru and the Warner Brothers film A Little Princess where he was also a music consultant.
 He also provided sound design and keyboards for John Altman’s work on, Golden Eye; and keyboard sounds and musical textures for the BAFTA award winning Hear My Song and Hollywood Films’ Funny Bones.